nat-n/poethepoet/README.rst

     serve.script = "myapp:run"
     serve.env = { PORT = 9001 }

-Notice this exame uses deep keys which can be more convenient but aren't as well supported by some toml implementations.
+Notice this example uses deep keys which can be more convenient but aren't as well supported by some toml implementations.

 Project-wide configuration options
 ==================================